assembler-institute/oop-basics/README.md

 ## Starting 🚀

 This is just an example of how OOP works.
-Here I have implemented everything necessary to create a class called Device, I extend it on the Mobile and Tablet classes and implement a few methods to get their Id, brand, model, screen size and serial number.
+Here I have implemented everything necessary to create an abstract class called Device, I extend it on the Mobile and Tablet classes and implement a few methods to get their Id, brand, model, screen size and serial number.
 Then I've created the interface and a class where I implement that interface and an example by instanciating the two main classes.
-So if you run the pill.php file on a local server environment, you'll see the result of those properties and methods.
+So if you run the pill folder's index.php file on a local server environment, you'll see the result of those properties and methods.

 ## Theory 📚